LunarLumos/schedify/README.md

 ![Schedule Example](https://raw.githubusercontent.com/LunarLumos/schedify/refs/heads/main/routine.png)

-## How to Use
-1. Open the app on your device via the link: [Schedify](https://lunarlumos.github.io/schedify/).
-2. Check for updates on classes or holidays.

 ## Contact
 For any issues or suggestions, feel free to reach out to the developers or support team at [aadil025@gmail.com](mailto:aadil025@gmail.com).